-The New Jersey Residential Fire Sprinkler Coalition is a cooperative partnership advocating installation and proper care of fire sprinkler systems as a highly effective means of helping save lives and property.
+The New Jersey Fire Sprinkler Coalition is a cooperative partnership advocating installation and proper care of fire sprinkler systems as a highly effective means of helping save lives and property.
 The Coalition is comprised of local leaders, firemen, contractors, businesses and unionized personnel representing fire sprinkler construction, production, education, distribution and installation.
+Contact the coalition for more information or to join.

-- According to the Fire Protection Research Foundation, nationally, the average cost to install home fire sprinklers in a new home is $1.35 per square foot.
-This is approximately one percent of the value of the home, according to a FEMA benefit-cost analysis on residential fire sprinklers.
+- According to the Fire Protection Research Foundation, the average cost to install home fire sprinklers in a new home is $1.35 per square foot.
+This is approximately one percent of the value of the home.
 When the cost is spread over a 30-year mortgage, it comes down to less than the price of a cup of coffee per week.